Zaksham69/JARVIS_v0.1/README.md

 ### 2. Automatic Coordinate Setup

-JARVIS can automatically detect the screen coordinates it needs instead of requiring you to manually enter every coordinate.

 On the first run, JARVIS will ask:

 > **Are you using Dark theme or Light theme on your PC?**